Colleges by Location

 Tuition and Fees

 As a full-time domestic student, you were required to pay tuition of $10,776 in 2021.
-As this is a private institution, tuition is the same for all the accepted students.
-Full-time students in 2021 had to pay additional fees in the amount of $1,300.
+LeMoyne-Owen College is a private institution, so tuition is the same for all the accepted students.
+Fees per academic year required of full-time students summed up to $1,300 in 2021.

 Boarding